Just 10 years ago, Armstrong Creek was little more than open paddocks. Now, it’s one of the fastest-growing regional areas in Victoria.

 Driving to the Geelong town centre will take a little over 10 minutes.
 Uber and other rideshares service Armstrong Creek so you can easily get home after a night out in town.

-If you’re preparing to move to Armstrong Creek, make it as easy as possible with a trusted mover that knows the local area.
+If you’re preparing to move to Armstrong Creek, and looking for an Armstrong Creek Removalist to make it as easy as possible.
+Crichtons are a trusted Geelong moving company that knows the local Armstrong Creek area.
 Whether you’re moving from Melbourne to Geelong or the next suburb over, we can help.
 Get in contact with us to quote your house move to Armstrong Creek today.